S-W-dev/MusicPlayer/README.md

 # Older Versions

-Older versions are currently not availible becuase they are not very good and are very buggy.
+Older versions are currently not available becuase they are not very good and are very buggy.